LiaoLabATDartmouth/liaolabatdartmouth.github.io/_pages/JOIN.md

 Graduate students: Rotation projects are available throughout the year.

-For research technicians and postdocs who are interested in our lab research, please reach out to Chen via email to explore potential positions, projects, and funding opportunities.
+For research technicians and postdocs, please reach out to Dr. Liao via email to explore potential positions, projects, and funding opportunities.
 To apply, send a cover letter with your CV, including reference names and their contact information, to Dr. Liao.